Dr. Ayesha Khan

 Grow Trees

 Planting trees around your property can help absorb excess water and reduce runoff, contributing to overall flood prevention.
+Even small efforts can make a difference, and every preventive measure is an act of kindness toward your community and the environment.

 2. Government Initiatives